-Email approvals must include a signature block which includes the signatory's title.
+- Email approvals must include a signature block which includes the signatory's title. - In the body or subject line of the email please include the federal aid project number and the billing number.

-Note: State funds only projects must include a different certification statement on the progress billing form2.
+Note: State funds only projects must include a different certification statement on the progress billing form.